melt-inc/buf-json-schema/README.md

-# protobuf-json-schema
+# Protobuf to JSON Schema

- Convert Protobuf descriptors to JSON Schema
+Convert Protobuf descriptors to JSON Schema.